}

 Working Memory: What is it and how does it affect learning?

-Working memory is like our brain's “notepad”. 📝
+Working memory is like the “notepad” of our brain. 📝

-It allows us to keep and manipulate information for short periods - such as remembering a phone number while writing it down!
+It allows us to keep and manipulate information for short periods — like remembering a phone number while writing it down!

-In this article, you will understand what working memory is, how it works in our lives and how difficulties in this area affect school, professional, and emotional performance. ⬇️
+In this article, you will understand what working memory is, how it acts in our lives and how difficulties in this area affect school, professional and emotional performance. ⬇️

 What is Working Memory?

-Simply put, working memory is the system we use to temporarily store and manage information while performing mental tasks.
+In simple terms, working memory is the system we use to temporarily store and manage informationwhile we perform mental tasks.

-It is distinguished from long-term memory in that it is always “active”, helping us to solve problems, make decisions, and maintain focus. 🤓
+It differs from long-term memory because it is always “active”, helping us solve problems, make decisions and maintain focus. 🤓

-• Follow instructions: “Go to the kitchen, bring a cup and a napkin.”
+• Follow instructions:“Go to the kitchen, get a glass and a doormat.”

-In people with ADHD, it is common to have difficulties keeping this information active, which can lead to frustration, forgetfulness, and disorganization. 😓
+In people with PHDA, it is common to have difficulty keeping this information active, which can generate frustration, forgetfulness and disorganization. 😓

 The good news is that working memory can be trained and supported!
 Here are some practical strategies: